russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 #### Process just the VMs power state

-Again, we need to get the data into format we can use:
+Again, we need to get the data into a format we can use:

 ```json
 {